California governor set to release $1B for homelessness

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom agreed to release $1 billion in state homelessness funding he testily put on pause earlier this month, but only if local governments agree to step up the aggressiveness of their plans going forward to reduce the number of unhoused people in the state, his office said Friday.
+(AP) — California Gov. Gavin Newsom agreed to release $1 billion in state homelessness funding he testily put on pause earlier this month, but only if local governments agree to step up the aggressiveness of their plans going forward to reduce the number of unhoused people in the state.

-The Democratic governor was meeting with mayors and local officials after announcing two weeks ago that he would withhold money until cities and counties came up with more robust plans.
-He called submitted plans “simply unacceptable” as they would collectively reduce the state’s homeless population by just 2% over the next four years.
+The Democratic governor said his afternoon meeting Friday with about 100 mayors and local officials in person and virtually was productive, with leaders getting on the same page about what needs to be done and willing to step up on their goals.

-“Everyone has to do better — cities, counties and the state, included.
-We are all in this together,” he said in a Nov.
-3 news release.
+“It was nice to hear their progress.
+And it was nice to hear their recognition that we have to get to another level,” he said to reporters after the two-hour plus meeting.
+“What I want to see is what everybody wants to see: the streets of California cleaned up.
+We want to see encampments cleaned up, we want to see people housed."

 Newsom, who coasted to reelection this month, is on the hook in his second term to show reductions in the growing number of unhoused individuals, some of whom camp out along city sidewalks and under highway underpasses, exasperating even the most politically liberal voters in the country’s most populous state.